Performing Arts Entrepreneurship

 The certificate is offered by the Division of Performing Arts in partnership with the John Pappajohn Entrepreneurial Center in the Tippie College of Business.

-First- and second-year students interested in pursuing the certificate in performing arts entrepreneurship may apply to live in the Arts Living-Learning Community or the Standing Ovation Living-Learning Community.
-The community includes students from art and art history, dance, film, music, and theatre arts.
+First- and second-year students interested in pursuing the certificate in performing arts entrepreneurship may enjoy living in the Arts Living-Learning Community or the Standing Ovation Living-Learning Community in the residence halls.
+These communities includes students from art and art history, dance, film, music, and theatre arts.

 Undergraduate certificate programs are available to students once they are enrolled in a degree program at Iowa, or after they have received a bachelor's degree.
 Review our Areas of Study to select a major.